Web Video: Half in the Bag

 - Mike's geeky diatribe about Mandarin from Iron Man 3 during the Man of Steel review got Jay and Rich to giggle incessantly.

-- Couch Gag: Plinkett knocking over the beers at the start of each episode.
+- Couch Gag: Plinkett knocking over the beers at the start of each episode."Half in the baaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaag!"

 "I don't even know who I am anymore."